Benchmarks

 QR Factorize + Solve

-SuiteSparse LU (\) is faster for Float64.
-Apple QR wins for Float32 at N≥500 (up to 1.8×):
+SuiteSparse LU (\) is modestly faster for Float64 (near parity by N=2000).
+Apple QR wins for Float32 at N≥1000 (up to 2×):

 TypeNApple (μs)SuiteSparse (μs)Speedup